Photo of Joe T. Sylve

 Conclusion

-In this post, we discussed utilizing the wrapped keys stored in APFS key bags to gain access to the Volume Encryption Key that protects a user’s data in APFS.
-Tomorrow, we will conclude our discussion about APFS encryption by describing how to identify and decrypt protected information using these keys.
+In this post, we discussed using the wrapped keys stored in APFS Keybags to gain access to the Volume Encryption Key that protects a user’s data in APFS.
+The RFC 3394 algorithm provides authenticated unwrapping, while the wrapped_crypto_state_t structure enables per-file encryption with individual protection classes.
+In a the next post in this series, we will continue our discussion about APFS encryption by describing how to identify and decrypt protected information using these keys.

 Find an issue or technical inaccuracy in this post?
 Please file an issue so that it may be corrected.